ambitious-mechinterp/plan_trace/README.md

 Plan Trace implements a sophisticated 4-step pipeline to identify when and how language models engage in planning during text generation:

-1. **🔍 Circuit Discovery**: Uses integrated gradients on SAE latents to find circuits responsible for specific predictions
+1. **🔍 Circuit Discovery**: Uses integrated gradients on SAE latents to find circuits responsible for a selected prediction
-2. **🎭 Logit Lens Clustering**: Groups SAE latents by their decoding directions to identify what tokens they predict
+2. **🎭 Logit Lens Clustering**: Groups SAE latents by their decoding directions to identify which write in the direction of future, yet to be predicted tokens
 3. **🎛️ Steering Effects**: Tests causal impacts by steering latent activations and measuring generation changes
 4. **📊 Planning Analysis**: Identifies "planning positions" where future token predictions influence current outputs

 ## 🚀 Quick Start

-### Installation
+### Installation Placeholder

 ```bash
 # Clone the repository